eventh/kpro9/CSjark/docs/user/use.rst

   -o output, --output=output         		     Writes the output to the specified file ``output``.

+Valid arguments for input are files with extension: '.h' for header-file and '.yml' for config-file.

 **Example usage:** ::

     python csjark.py -v -nocpp headerfile.h configfile.yml